jniranjanreddy/python/README.md

       7. Mutable

 Tuple: ()
-     1. All same as List, only difference is, Tuple is immutable
+     1. All same as List, only difference is, Tuple is immutable.
+     2. readonly version of List.

 Set : {}
     1. duplicated are not allowed